Ben Johnson (Canadian sprinter)

 Benjamin Sinclair Johnson, CM OOnt (born December 30, 1961) is a Canadian former sprinter.
-During the 1987–88 season he held the title of the world's fastest man, breaking both the 100m and the 60m indoor World Records.
-He won gold medals in the 100 metres at the 1987 World Championships and 1988 Summer Olympics, before he was disqualified for doping and stripped of his medals.
-He was the first man who beat 9.9 (Rome, 1987) and 9.8 seconds (Seoul, 1988).
+During the 1987–88 season he held the title of the world's fastest man, breaking both the 100 m and the 60 m indoor World Records.
+He won the 100 metres at the 1987 World Championships in Athletics; and at the 1988 Summer Olympics, but was disqualified for doping and stripped of the gold medals.
+He was the first one to beat the 9.9 and 9.8 seconds barrier.

 He won two bronze medals at the 1984 Summer Olympics, as well as gold medals at the 1985 World Indoor Championships, 1986 Goodwill Games and 1986 Commonwealth Games.
 He was trained by Charlie Francis.